hello84037/CSharpFLPublic/README.md

 - **SBFLApp/** – Console application that performs the SBFL workflow.
   - `Program.cs` discovers test methods, keeps instrumentation in sync, coordinates per-test execution, and manages coverage artifacts in a dedicated working folder.
   - `Spectrum.cs` and `LogStatementRewriter.cs` contain the Roslyn rewriters that add and clean up logging statements.
-  - `Rank.cs` calculates suspiciousness scores using the Tarantula, Ochiai, D*, Op2, and Jaccard formulas and exports the values to CSV.
+  - `Rank.cs` calculates suspiciousness scores using the Tarantula, Ochiai, D*, Op2, and Jaccard formulas and exports the values to CSV or Markdown.
 - **MathApp.sln** – Solution file tying the application and test project together.

 ## Prerequisites